Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 ### Deploying a Python Execution Connector

-You can build the Python execution connector yourself, or, more commonly, simple install using `pip` (or equivalent).
+You can build the Python execution connector yourself, or, more commonly, simply install using `pip` (or equivalent).

 #### Install